 - Choose the TYPE OF SENSOR (most Hunter sensors are normally closed).

 - Change the controller input to SENSOR 1 or SENSOR 2.
-If you have a HPC model, then select SEN.
+If you have an HPC model with date code of January 2023 or newer, then select SEN or SEN-2.

 - Click NEXT.